 Whilst a cheaper unknown brand may be just as effective, it may just not be worth the risk.
 Do your research and always look at reviews online to see what experiences other users have had.

 Weight and Portability

-Whether you are trekking through the great outdoors or planning a camping trip with your kids, if you are carrying your kit for a long distance, it is important to choose a lightweight filter that will not take up too much space.
+Whether you are trekking through the great outdoors or planning a camping trip with your kids, if you are carrying a lot for a long distance, it is important to choose a lightweight device that will not take up too much space.